Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is conjugated in the singular.

 Where the hotel sits in Amsterdam

 The hotel stands at 27 Dam, on Amsterdam's central square, between the Royal Palace and the National Monument.
-Three minutes' walk from the Nieuwe Kerk, five minutes from Kalverstraat for shopping, ten minutes from Central Station.
-The neighbourhood is touristy by day, calmer after 8pm when the groups leave.
-Tram lines 2, 11, 12 right outside, Schiphol 25 minutes by taxi.
+Three minutes' walk from Nieuwe Kerk, five minutes from Kalverstraat for shopping, ten minutes from Central Station.
+The neighbourhood is touristy by day, calmer after 20h when groups leave.
+Tram lines 2, 11, 12 at the door, Schiphol 25 minutes by taxi.

 Good to know